HR Essentials Course Program Description (Topics):

-The course covers all functional areas of HRM.
+The course covers an overview of all functional areas of HRM.
 Topics covered are listed below (this is NOT an all inclusive list).

-Business Management, Leadership & Strategy: (8 hours) Global business challenges and trends (off-shoring, globalization, mergers, acquisitions, divestitures); HRM challenges (internal and external); HRM roles, competencies, and careers; ethics in the workplace; HR planning; forecasting supply and demand; leadership and management principles; project management skills and tools; outsourcing; consulting and managing consultants; Business Management (finance and accounting, operations, marketing, sales, IT); budgeting; strategic planning; environmental scanning and key trends; mission/vision/values and organizational culture; strategic HR audits; assessing organizational effectiveness; balanced scorecard; Six Sigma; change management; organizational cycles; organizational strategies and aligning HR; organizational structures; HR Information Systems; technology trends; transformational HR and how it differs from operational HR (transactional); Business metrics; primary and secondary research; the scientific method; descriptive statistics; quantitative and qualitative analysis; corporate government and ethics; understanding the legislative process; corporate social responsibility; individual performance and retention strategies; job satisfaction; organizational commitment; motivation and learning theories; leadership theory
+Business Management, Leadership & Strategy: HRM roles, competencies, and careers; ethics in the workplace; HR planning; forecasting supply and demand; leadership and management principles; strategic planning; environmental scanning and key trends; HR audits; financial statements; balanced scorecard; mission/vision/values and organizational culture; organizational structures; HR Information Systems; Business metrics; corporate government and ethics; understanding the legislative process; corporate social responsibility; individual performance and retention strategies; job satisfaction; organizational commitment; motivation and learning theories; leadership theory

-Human Resource Development: (6 hours) Talent Management; strategic training; needs assessment; training design; training delivery; evaluation of training; careers; development needs analysis; development of employees; succession planning; management development; coaching; identifying and measuring employee performance; legal and effective performance appraisals; performance management
+Human Resource Development & Retention: Talent Management; strategic training; needs assessment; training design; training delivery; evaluation of training; careers; development needs analysis; development of employees; succession planning; management development; coaching; identifying and measuring employee performance; legal and effective performance appraisals; performance management

-Risk Management: (1.5 hours) Legal requirements; intellectual property; global risk management; safety management; health issues; security issues; investigation procedures; OSHA, enforcement agencies; risks; violence in the workplace; emergency response plans; surveillance; employee assistance programs; employee wellness programs; substance abuse or chemical dependency issues
+Risk Management & Compliance: Legal requirements; intellectual property; global risk management; safety management; health issues; security issues; investigation procedures; OSHA, enforcement agencies; risks; violence in the workplace; emergency response plans; surveillance; employee assistance programs; employee wellness programs; substance abuse or chemical dependency issues